Ramreddy2748/Ramreddy2748/README.md

 - Arduino-based Air Pollution Monitoring System: Collaborated on developing a system that detects and alerts users about high pollution levels.

 ## Experience
+-Internship in Machine Learning with Python - Internshala
 - Internship on Programming with Python - Internshala

 ## Certifications